fractarchy/fractagui/README.md

 ## 2. fract-exp specifics

 Fract-exp is a fractal-structure inspired, parent-child orbiting, zooming-elements based, and minimalistic content management assistant.
 A content management system (CMS) is a software application that can be used to manage the creation and modification of digital content.
 Its usual application is building web sites.
 Fract-exp is a kind of headless, flat-file, and light CMS.
-Composing contents in Fract-exp is consisted of importing external content pages and arranging them using parent-children structure described in an initial XML file.
-The final result brings all the imported content pages shown inside orbitable and zoomable ovals that form a seamless dynamic fractal.
+Composing contents in Fract-exp is consisted of using external content pages and arranging them using parent-children structure described in initial XML file.
+The final result brings all the imported content pages to be shown inside orbitable and zoomable ovals that form a seamless dynamic fractal.
 We navigate the entire fractal structure only by dragging the ovals.

 ## 3. using fract-exp

-### 3.1. licensing

-This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
-It is free to try, but if your plans meet publishing sites based on Fract-exp, please refer to the licence file for details about pricing.

-### 3.2. case studies
+### 3.1. case studies

 ![](media/ssh-320-apv.png) ![](media/ssh-320-cogprotolab.png)

-We built an independent web site and some applications using Fract-exp.
+We built an independent web site and an application using Fract-exp.
 To get info about these particular case studies, please refer to [this document](case-study.md).

-### 3.3. giving it a try
+### 3.2. giving it a try

 To get started with site creation using Fract-exp, please refer to the [example site](https://contrast-zone.github.io/fract-exp/) containing use instructions.

+### 3.3. licensing

+This software is released under [conditional Creative Commons Attribution 4.0 International License](LICENSE).
+It is free to try, but if your plans meet publishing sites based on Fract-exp, please refer to the licence file for details about pricing.